“You can’t be afraid of the absolute hand-to-hand combat, metaphorically.”

 Another tool in the corporate attack toolbox: recruit women to go after “organic moms” and other concerned citizens who are trying to cut down on exposures of glyphosate and other pesticides.
 Why target mothers?
 According to Pew research, 80 percent of women with children do most of the food shopping and most of the meal preparation in their households (for women with spouses but no children, the number was 68 percent for shopping and 75 percent for meal prep).
 [78] And market trends are clear: demand for organic food continues to outpace conventional foods that allow synthetic pesticides, with many consumers citing health concerns about pesticides as their reason for choosing organic.
 [79] As Fortune magazine reported in 2015, concerns over pesticides, GMOs, antibiotics and food additives — led by moms and millennials — were driving an “$18-billion food revolution” with demand shifting away from conventional food companies.
 [80] [81]

-Founded in 1993, IWF spent $3 million in 2019 toward its mission to “engage more individuals in the civic process, educate them about the impact of public policies on their lives and our economy, and build support for policies that empower individuals.”
-[84] This mission belies the group’s actual work: serving the interests of corporate donors like Monsanto and foundations like the Scaife Foundation, Searle Freedom Trust, and DonorsTrust that heavily back deregulation of toxic industries and climate science denial.
-[85]
+The Independent Women’s Forum has a long history of defending corporate interests.
+Founded in 1993, the spent $3 million in 2019 toward its mission to “engage more individuals in the civic process … and build support for policies that empower individuals.”
+This mission belies the group’s actual work: product defense work for corporate donors such as Monsanto and arguing for deregulation of polluting industries on behalf of its funders including the Scaife Foundation, Searle Freedom Trust, DonorsTrust and other leading donors of the climate science denial network.

 Monsanto and Bayer have also allied with a particular genre of female writers and public speakers: “science communicators” who claim to correct misinformation about chemical risks.
 The Washington Post featured “Sci Babe” in a 2018 column about “skeptics” who are “using science to fight a wave of bad nutrition advice on the Internet.”
-[86] SciBabe also took up the glyphosate debate for Self magazine.
+SciBabe also took up the glyphosate debate for Self magazine.
 “Should you worry about herbicides in your food? … Nope,” she concluded, claiming, inaccurately, that “no studies have found a causal link between glyphosate and cancer.”
-[87] Neither Self nor the Washington Post mentioned SciBabe’s conflicts of interest, including that her talks have been sponsored by Monsanto and DuPont or that she had a contract with the artificial sweetener company Splenda to “debunk junk science” about artificial sweeteners.
-[88]
+Neither Self nor the Washington Post mentioned SciBabe’s conflicts of interest: that her talks have been sponsored by the likes of Monsanto and DuPont, and that she contracted with the artificial sweetener company Splenda to “debunk junk science” about artificial sweeteners.

-More broadly than glyphosate defense, these writers serve up similar messaging fare: they argue that synthetic chemicals in food are nothing to worry about, heap scorn on the organic food industry and public interest groups, and oppose efforts to increase transparency or restrict hazardous chemicals in food or farming — often under the banner of “freedom for women.”
-The tactic harkens back to one of Edward Bernays most famous stealth PR efforts, the “Torches for Freedom” campaign to eliminate the social taboo of women smoking — and thus increase sales for his tobacco industry clients.
-Bernays’s salvo opened on March 31, 1929 when a woman named Bertha Hunt stepped out onto a crowded street at New York’s Easter Parade and created a scandal by lighting a Lucky Strike cigarette.[94]
+More broadly than glyphosate defense, these writers serve up similar messaging fare: they heap scorn on the organic food industry, argue synthetic chemicals in food are nothing to worry about, and oppose efforts to increase transparency or restrict hazardous chemicals in food or farming — often under the banner of “freedom for women.”
+The tactic harkens back to one of Edward Bernays most famous stealth PR efforts: the “Torches for Freedom” campaign designed to eliminate the social taboo of women smoking — and increase sales for his tobacco industry clients.
+Bernays’s salvo opened on March 31, 1929 when a woman named Bertha Hunt stepped out onto a crowded street at New York’s Easter Parade and created a scandal by lighting a Lucky Strike cigarette.
 The contrived stunt that was made to look spontaneous and independent is widely considered to be one of the first public relations campaigns.

 The same “freedom for women” framing also plays out in the pesticide debate.
-One example is a 2019 book Food Bullying.
-[95] The author, Michele Payn, describes herself as a “kickboxing professional speaker” and also “a mom tired of food bullies and keyboard cowards.”
-[96] Her book claims to reveal the “$5.75 trillion secret” food marketers don’t want you to know — that organically grown, low-pesticide, non-GMO, unprocessed foods made without chemical additives are no better for your health and the environment.
+One example is a 2019 book Food Bullying by Michele Payn, who describes herself as a “kickboxing professional speaker” and “a mom tired of food bullies and keyboard cowards.”
+Her book claims to reveal the “$5.75 trillion secret” food marketers don’t want you to know — that organically grown, low-pesticide, non-GMO, unprocessed foods made without chemical additives are no better for your health and the environment.
 Payne advises mothers to “stand up to the bullies” and “simplify safe food choices” by not worrying about risks like pesticides.

-Praise for Payn’s book came from many of the pesticide defenders who appear in this report: University of Florida Professor Kevin Folta, [97] former biotech trade association executive Val Giddings, [98] and Monsanto employees Cami Ryan [99] (social sciences lead) and Robb Fraley [100] (former chief technology officer).[101]
-A page on Payn’s website entitled “Speaking and Training ” offers various “keynotes for agriculture” and “workshops for farm, ranch and ag” options.
-Clients, the page notes, include Bayer and Syngenta.[102]
+Praise for Payn’s book came from a familiar ring of pesticide defenders, many of whom appear in this report: University of Florida Professor Kevin Folta, former biotech trade group executive Val Giddings, and Monsantomployees Cami Ryan (social sciences lead) and Robb Fraley (former chief technology officer).
+Payn, meanwhile, offers various paid “keynotes for agriculture” and “workshops for farm, ranch and ag” options, for clients including Bayer and Syngenta.

 ‘Science Moms’ industry messaging

-Another example: a 2018 film called Science Moms, [103] produced by a group of “Sci Moms” who say their purpose is to promote “evidence-based parenting” and “facts not fear” about chemical risks.[104]
-The film was “funded independently by Kickstarter,” according to the Sci Moms website, and among the donors listed in the credits: employees of Monsanto, Syngenta, and the Cornell Alliance for Science.[105]
+Another example: a 2018 film called Science Moms, produced by a group of “Sci Moms” who say their purpose is to promote “evidence-based parenting” and “facts not fear” about chemical risks.
+The film was “funded independently by Kickstarter,” according to the Sci Moms website.
+Among the donors listed in the credits: employees of Monsanto, Syngenta, and the Alliance for Science.
 The film gives special thanks to Vance Crowe, Monsanto’s director of millennial engagement at the time.

-SciMom’s co-founder, Kavin Senapathy, co-authored several articles in Forbes with similar messaging: denouncing the “fear of pesticides,” attacking the organic industry as a marketing scam, and warning that “radical environmentalists” are more of a threat to the planet than pesticide industry products.
-Forbes deleted all of these articles after the New York Times reported that Senapathy’s co-author, Henry I. Miller, published an article about glyphosate in Forbes that had been ghostwritten by Monsanto.[106]
-(Miller is also a longtime defender of oil and tobacco industry interests.)[107]
-Senapathy later tried to distance herself from Miller and Monsanto’s Vance Crowe in a 2019 article she wrote for Undark magazine.[108]
-But she continues to pen articles promoting GMOs and using standard pesticide industry spin messaging: downplaying risk and making false assurances of safety about chemical-intensive food and farming.[109]
+SciMom co-founder Kavin Senapathy co-authored several articles in Forbes with similar messaging: denouncing the “fear of pesticides,” attacking the organic industry as a marketing scam, and warning that “radical environmentalists” are more of a threat to the planet than pesticide industry products.
+Forbes deleted these articles after the New York Times reported that Henry I. Miller (who co-authored Senapathy’s articles in Forbes) had published a piece about glyphosate in Forbes that had been ghostwritten by Monsanto.
+(Miller is also a longtime defender of oil and tobacco industry interests.)
+Senapathy later tried to distance herself from Miller and Monsanto’s Vance Crowe in an article for Undark magazine.
+But she continues to pen articles promoting GMOs using standard pesticide industry spin: downplaying risk and making false assurances of safety about chemical-intensive food and farming.

 For more on the industry-connected work of Kavin Senapathy, see our fact sheet.